Amohia Street stormwater catchment upgrade

 Our first task was to build a new outfall structure in the Wharemauku Stream in Iver Trask Place.
 Work then progressed along Iver Trask Place in stages towards Rimu Road.

-During the April 2023 school holidays, we began installing the new stormwater pipe under the south-east corner of Kāpiti Primary School’s field.
+In April 2023 we began installing the new stormwater pipe under the south-east corner of Kāpiti Primary School’s field.

 Stage 1b: Rimu Road from Iver Trask Place to Kāpiti Road – May–August 2023

-We'll install approximately 150 metres of new pipe and two manholes along Rimu Road towards Kāpiti Road.
-Workers will carry out construction in four stages, and will need to change traffic flows as the work progresses.
+We're installing approximately 150 metres of new pipe and two manholes along Rimu Road towards Kāpiti Road.
+Workers are carrying out construction in four stages, and will need to change traffic flows as the work progresses.

-We apologise for any inconvenience and thank you for your patience and cooperation as we get this important work done.
+Please take extra care in the area.
+We thank you for your patience and cooperation as we get this important work done.

 Detour route while Rimu Road is closed.
 See larger image[JPG 126 KB].

-Rimu Road stage 2 will take approximately four weeks: 18 June to 16 July.
-See larger image[JPG 147 KB].
+Rimu Road stage 2 will take approximately four weeks: 10 June to 16 July.
+See larger image[PNG 137 KB].

 Stage 1c: Kāpiti Road to Amohia Street, September–December 2023